fbpx

 Just under an hour from Austin, Muleshoe Bend Recreation Area in Spicewood, Texas is famous for its spectacular bluebonnet displays along the Colorado River.
 This park is known for having vast fields of bluebonnets to wander through, thanks to the work of the LCRA parks.
 It seems that there are bluebonnets as far as the eye can see.

-With six miles of trails and plenty of space to stretch around and take photos of the beautiful flowers, we are confident that you will see beautiful bluebonnets in 2024 and for years to come.
-They are currently at their peak as of March 30th so make sure to visit them while they are looking good, but do check location tags on social media or follow LCRA parks for the update.
+With six miles of trails and plenty of space to stretch around and take photos of the beautiful flowers, we are confident that you will see beautiful bluebonnets this year and for years to come.
+They were at their peak last year March 30th so make sure to add to them to your list.
+Don’t forget to check location tags on social media or follow LCRA parks for the update.

 Other Areas